Gold Market

 The Gold Market (سوق الذهب Souk ad-Dahab; also known as the Qissariya Market, سوق القيسارية Souk al-Qissariya) was a narrow covered passageway located in the old quarter of Gaza, Palestine; it was both a center for trading and buying gold, and location for foreign exchange.
-The Market was located along the southern edge of the Great Mosque of Gaza, beside the main Omar Mukhtar Street.
+The market was located along the southern edge of the Great Mosque of Gaza, beside the main Omar Mukhtar Street.
 The Market was configured with a pointed and vaulted roof above the central road, which was lined on both sides by small shops that are themselves roofed by the cross vaults of the covered central road.

 History

-Gazan judge Sheikh Shams ad-Din al-Himsi ordered the construction of the Gold Market in 1476 CE during the Mamluk Sultanate.
+A late15th-century document mentions a Qissariya at Gaza that was built on the orders of Sheikh Shams ad-Din al-Himsi, a qadi or judge.
+The archaeologist Moain Sadeq suggests that this refers to the Gold Market immediately south of the Great Omari Mosque and that it was established during al-Himi's tenure as qadi from 1448/49 to 1476/77 (851–881 AH).
 The Market originally formed a part of a much larger covered market, but most of the area was destroyed by the British Army during World War I.

-Throughout most of the 20th and 21st centuries, the market was visited mostly by men and women engaged to be married, to pick out gold jewellery, and by mothers-in-law to purchase gifts for their daughters-in-law.
-However, because of food shortages arising in Gaza from the Israeli blockade of the Gaza Strip, the Gold Market was used chiefly by elderly Gazans selling family heirlooms to raise cash prior to its destruction.
+It was common for people from Gaza to buy jewellery from the Gold Market to present to brides as a traditional gift as part of Palestinian marriage.
 The market underwent a conservation programme between 2020 and 2023.
 The market was destroyed on December 7th, 2023, by an Israeli air strike on the adjacent Great Omari Mosque.